 In May 2020, Codling was confirmed as having Relevant Project status – now referred to as Phase 1 status – under the Transitional Protocol published as part of the proposed Marine Planning and Development Management Act (MPDM).

-The consent applications and Conditional MAC will allow Codling Wind Park to participate in the Renewable Electricity Support Scheme (RESS) – a competitive auction process.
+The awarding of a MAC will allow Codling Wind Park to participate in the first Offshore Renewable Electricity Support Scheme (ORESS) – a competitive auction process.

 An Environmental Impact Assessment Report (EIAR) will be produced to inform a planning application for the project.
 If successful, Codling will be awarded planning development consent under the MPDM, leading to the completion of one of the conditions of the Maritime Area Consent (MAC).

 There are three phases of public consultation planned.
 The first, including a live webinar and an online public exhibition, has now closed.
-The second is planned for later in 2021 and the last early in 2022.
+Two further phases of pre-application consultations are expected to be held during 2023.

 If you wish to see a recording of the webinar or to see the exhibition resources, click on the links below.